FaraxMalik/FaraxMalik/README.md

 Here's to embracing the journey of growth and discovery together! 🚀

-> "True wisdom is found in the pursuit of knowledge, where the journey itself uncovers the vistas of truth." - Socrates
+> ""Man is condemned to be free; once thrown into the world he is responsible for everything he does" - Jean-Paul Sartre

 Looking forward to the boundless learning that the future holds!